svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 called continuation passing style.
 Then an evaluator for that continuation passing style program could be written in a way that has the same property.
-I think there are some cases in the evaluator where one has to be very careful with in what order things are done to fall into the growing stack problem.
+I think there are some cases in the evaluator where one has to be very careful with in what order things are done not to fall into the growing stack problem.
 Also, I have no strong argument that this evaluator is currently totally correct.
 It does seem to run quite well though!

 I hope this gives a taste of how the CPS evaluator works.
 If you have insights or questions please contact me.